umccr/CNV_SV-visualisation/SVbezierPlot.md

 Script generating a bezier curves-like plot representing structural variants (SVs) listed in specified *BEDPE* file.
 Currently the script plots take into account only the start of each segement (*second* and *fifth* columns in the [*BEDPE*](http://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) file) to plot the bezier curves between the different genomic locations of individual events.

-There is also a command line version of this script where one can specify the input file (\--bedpe), output plot name (\--output), as well as the genome build version (\--g_build) using the command line arguments.

 <br>

 ### Load libraries